 To create a reverse RAID of a RAID with a missing drive,

-|1||Create a virtual RAID 5 of the existing hard drives or their images|
+|1||Create a virtual RAID 5 of the existing drives or their images|

-|2||Right-click the Virtual Block Raid on the Drives panel and select Create Reverse RAID on the shortcut menu.|
+|2||Right-click the Virtual Block Raid in the Drives panel and select Create Reverse RAID on the shortcut menu.|

-|>||The Reverse parents will appear on the Drives panel|
+|>||The Reverse parents will appear in the Drives panel|